 Different employees will have different communication preferences.
 Depending on the information being communicated, employers may choose to take a different approach with each employee or apply the same process with everyone.
 Regardless of how and when communication happens, it’s important to establish expectations at the start.
 Determine whether there will be daily check-ins, weekly status updates, or monthly meetings.
 Once you have a communication plan, make sure everyone is aware of the expectations.

-Helping employees with personal concerns, healthcare benefits, HR policies, and procedures requires a great degree of trust between employee and employer.
-It is vital to show sensitivity for what your employees are going through while validating their concerns.
+Helping employees with issues like personal concerns, healthcare benefits, and HR policies and procedures requires a great deal of trust between employers and employees.
+It’s vital to show sensitivity to what your employees are going through while validating their concerns.
 Making employees feel safe and comfortable about coming to you with any concerns they have is important in fostering a relationship of honesty and trust.

-Don’t beat around the bush or try and sugar-coat when delivering potentially negative news.
+Don’t beat around the bush or try to sugarcoat when delivering bad news.
 Your employees will respect your honesty, even if they don’t agree with the message you are delivering.
 This is vital in fostering an open relationship based on trust and honesty.

 This article was originally published on October 15, 2014.
 An updated version was published on January 5, 2021.